River Bure – Acle Dyke to Great Yarmouth

 Stokesby is a delightful village with a large tree lined village green, the adjacent Riverside Stores, open during the season, sell a wide range of goods and also serve teas.
 In front of the green is a children’s play area and the village staithe.
 The Ferry Inn is just downstream of the staithe, it has a cosy open fire for those colder spring and autumn evenings.
 In the games room you can play darts or pool and on Sunday evenings they hold a pub quiz.
 Outside are picnic tables overlooking the River Bure.
 Mooring is available for patrons.

 Just over a mile down stream is Stracey Arms.
 This is the last safe mooring between here and Gt.
 Yarmouth.
 The river below this point has a rise and fall of over 3 feet, the banks can be unsafe in places and there is a risk of going aground on shoals of shelving mud.
 The river between here and Yarmouth contains no fewer than six windpumps, all needed to drain the land of which much dips below sea level.

 Extensive moorings (fee) lie either side of the old Stracey Arms pub.
 The Spanish restaurant Embrujo is now located in Acle.
 The moorings near the Stracey Arms Mill are the most attractive although a little road noise is encountered as the busy A47 is nearby.
-Stracey Arms Drainage Mill is looking at little worse for wear after storms over recent years it includes an exhibition featuring drainage mills of the Broads.
+Stracey Arms Drainage Mill is looking at little worse for wear after storms over recent years.
+The cap has been removed and the mill is currently under restoration.
 There is also a shop at the mill and a small animal sanctuary including donkeys.
 The shop sells gifts, provisions, hot snacks and breakfasts.
 There is a water point in front of the shop.

 The Bure below Stracey Arms is very different from the upper reaches, the banks are higher and reed fringed.
 The reed beds along here can look golden when caught by early morning or evening light.